 Directed by Elia Kazan, adapted by Tennessee Williams from his own play (which starred Leigh on the London stage), and co-starring Marlon Brando, Kim Hunter, and Karl Malden, A Streetcar Named Desire is on TCM right now.
 Check it out and you’ll see that it has “informed” Cate Blanchett’s character in Woody Allen’s potential 2014 Oscar contender Blue Jasmine.

-Next on TCM is Victor Fleming's multiple Oscar winner Gone with the Wind, co-starring Clark Gable, Leslie Howard, and Olivia de Havilland, in addition to scene-stealers Hattie McDaniel and Butterfly McQueen in smaller roles.
-Wrapping up Vivien Leigh Day will be Ian Dalrymple and Victor Saville's light comedy Storm in a Teacup, with Rex Harrison and Cecil Parker; The Roman Springs of Mrs. Stone; and Saville's Dark Journey, with Conrad Veidt.
-(See also: "On TCM: Vivien Leigh Movies" and "Vivien Leigh British Movies.")
+Next on TCM is Victor Fleming’s multiple Oscar winner Gone with the Wind, co-starring Clark Gable, Leslie Howard, and Olivia de Havilland, in addition to scene-stealers Hattie McDaniel and Butterfly McQueen in smaller roles.
+Wrapping up Vivien Leigh Day will be Ian Dalrymple and Victor Saville’s light comedy Storm in a Teacup, with Rex Harrison and Cecil Parker; The Roman Springs of Mrs. Stone; and Saville’s Dark Journey, with Conrad Veidt.
+(See also: “On TCM: Vivien Leigh Movies” and “Vivien Leigh British Films.”)